 Let’s cut to the chase.
 To answer this commonly asked question, yes, chickens can eat blackberries.

 Blackberries, just like strawberries and blueberries, are safe for chicken consumption.
 Unlike other produce such as bell peppers and green potatoes, blackberries do not have chemicals that are dangerous to chickens when ingested.

 In addition, blackberries are soft and can easily be broken down by chickens.
 This means that your chickens will have no trouble eating and digesting them.

 In fact, your chickens might have a good time munching on blackberries.
 However, this does not apply to all of our feathered friends as the personal preference of your flock still has a say.

 As natural foragers, chickens would love to peck at berries like blackberries.
 If you have your blackberry bush, you can pick and harvest blackberries and feed them to your chickens.

 Here is a video of a flock enjoying a couple of blackberries:

 Can chickens eat blackberries?
 Again, yes.
-However, you should remember that blackberries are only meant to be treats.
+However, you should remember that blackberries should serve as treats, supplementing their primary diet, not replacing it.
 They are, in no way, an alternative to sustenance which should be chicken feed.